flutter/packages/packages/go_router/README.md

   visible at the bottom of the
   screen
 - Support for both Material and Cupertino apps
-- Backwards-compatibility with Navigator API
+- Backwards-compatibility with Navigator API.
+Support Navigator API such as navigatorKey, observers, restorationScopeId, requestFocus.

 ## Documentation
 See the API documentation for details on the following topics: